La barca de Aqueronte

 La barca de Aqueronte became Hidalgo's most awarded work of art.
-By winning in international exhibitions through La barca de Aqueronte and his other paintings Las Virgenes Cristianas Expuestas al Populacho and Adios del Sol during the last quarter of the nineteenth century, Hidalgo's “mark of having arrived as a painter” and his place in Philippine Art, history of Philippine Art, and the “popular mind” became secured.
+By winning in international exhibitions through La barca de Aqueronte and his other paintings Las Virgenes Cristianas Expuestas al Populacho and Adios del Sol during the last quarter of the nineteenth century, Hidalgo's "mark of having arrived as a painter" and his place in Philippine art and the "popular mind" became secured.
 Hidalgo was also a recipient of the 1889 Chevalier de la Légion d'honneur.

 Description

 La Barca de Aqueronte is a Neoclassic-style painting based by Hidalgo on his reading of Dante's Inferno while in Italy.
 It is Hidalgo’s interpretation of damned souls journeying across the River Acheron towards the gates of hell or Hades.
 The protagonist of the painting is the boatman of classical mythology named Charon, who is depicted as the personification of the merciless harvester of condemned souls with "eyes of coal" glaring forebodingly from the shadows at the boarding commuters.
 Charon is presented at the right side of the canvas as a lone figure with a shroud.
-He was positioned in opposition to a red-colored sky.
+He is positioned in opposition to a red-colored sky.
 Charon’s facade is forbidding and obscured in the shadows and his oar is glinting like the rapier of a slayer.
-An offset on the left side of the image is the “diagonal disturbance” composed of plummeting and helpless unclothed bodies heading into Charon’s water vessel.
-The “diagonal movement” on the left-side of the painting is described to be subdued shades of pink and blue in “strong tension” with the right side of the work of art.
-This portion of the painting is the steady “solitary form” in black color going against the shimmering red backdrop.
+An offset on the left side of the image is the "diagonal disturbance" composed of plummeting and helpless unclothed bodies heading into Charon’s water vessel.
+The “diagonal movement” on the left-side of the painting is described to be subdued shades of pink and blue in "strong tension" with the right side of the work of art.
+This portion of the painting is the steady "solitary form" in black color going against the shimmering red backdrop.
 Measuring 80.65 cm x 108.59 cm, La barca de Aqueronte is a "companion piece" to Hidalgo’s other painting, La Laguna Estigia (The River Styx).

 Historical background

 Hidalgo finished La barca de Aqueronte in 1887 when he was thirty-four years old.
 Hidalgo made charcoal studies of Charon that are representative of the divine and nude Greco-Roman heroes molded in the Renaissance style.
 These studies can also be found in the Lopez Museum and Library collection.
-On the same year, José Rizal, key leader of the Propaganda Movement, published the novel Noli Me Tangere.
+In the same year, José Rizal, key leader of the Propaganda Movement, published the novel Noli Me Tangere.